awsdocs/amazon-ec2-user-guide-windows/doc_source/optimize_gpu.md

    cd "C:\Program Files\NVIDIA Corporation\NVSMI"
    ```

-1. G2, G3, and P2 instances: Disable the autoboost feature for all GPUs on the instance\.
+1. \[G2, G3, and P2 instances only\] Disable the autoboost feature for all GPUs on the instance\.
-**Note**
-GPUs on G4dn, P3, and P3dn instances do not support autoboost\.

    ```
    .\nvidia-smi --auto-boost-default=0